wheydant/Smart-Corporate-Contact-Manager/notes/Notes.md

 6. @Id - Makes the parameter as Primary Key.
 7. @Column(name="user_name", nullable=false) - Specify column attributes.
 8. @OneToMany(mappedBy = "user", cascade = CascadeType.ALL, fetch = FetchType.LAZY, orphanRemoval = true) / @ManyToOne - Mapping Anottations
+9. @JsonIgnore - Ignores the value when displaying value in API.
+Helps to eliminate an infinte loop
 9. @GeneratedValue(strategy = GenerationType.IDENTITY) - Auto - Increments the value of the paremeter to be inserted into table.
 10. @Enumerated(value = EnumType.STRING) Specifies column type as Enumerated i.e. restricting the values column can take.
 11. @ElementCollection(fetch = FetchType.EAGER) if we are using List as column.